-BUS 413 Management of Labor Relations (3 credit hours).
-The course was designed with an aim to provide students the basic conceptual insights and areas of practical applications of managing labor relations in different organizational contexts.
-For this, the overall coverage has been structured around four major blocks of teaching learning which include labor relations overview, the collective bargaining process, cost of labor contracts, and the labor relations process in practice.
+BUS 413 Management of Labor Relations (3 credit hours) The course introduces students to the basic concepts and practical applications of managing labor relations in different organizational contexts.
+Four major fields covered include labor relations, the collective bargaining process, cost of labor contracts, and the labor relations process in practice.

-BUS 414 Strategic Human Resources Planning (3 credit hours).
-This course is designed to introduce the students to the foundation of human capital management and the strategic partnership of the HR practice within and as a vital component of the executive leadership of an organization.
+BUS 414 Strategic Human Resources Planning (3 credit hours) This course is designed to introduce the students to the foundation of human capital management and the strategic partnership of the HR practice within and as a vital component of the executive leadership of an organization.
 The course delivers a broad perspective to the role of the human resources divisions & functions as a strategic business partner in collaboration with all sub divisions and resources within the given organization.
-The course is to help students develop an understanding of how the human resources strategies are crafted & adapted to aid the 21st century global organizations succeed within the field of operation.
-Particular emphasis is placed on sourcing, acquiring, developing the human assets of the organization; assessing and managing the performance processes, compensating the human capital according to the best practices, and handling the entry-management-working relationships with bargaining units and the regulatory compliance within the business environment.
+The course helps students develop an understanding of how the human resources strategies are crafted and adapted to aid current global organizations succeed.
+Particular emphasis is placed on HRM strategy, managing workforce changes, competitive strategy and advantage, communication, corporate social responsibility, sustainability and other aspects of HRM within the business environment.

-BUS 420 Applied Marketing Analytics (3 credit hours).

-This course establishes a practical understanding of customer needs and improving marketing results through the use of straightforward, economical methods in processing marketing information.
+BUS 420 Applied Marketing Analytics (3 credit hours) This course establishes a practical understanding of customer needs and improving marketing results through the use of straightforward, economical methods in processing marketing information.
 Students will perform sophisticated business analyses using Microsoft Excel, perform risk and return analyses, establish strategies to retain high return customers, establish sales forecasts, promote marketing campaigns with an improved level of efficiency, and promote optimization of product sales, store layouts and improve online advertising.
 Students will also explore the use of social media and viral marketing to improve marketing and sales efficiency.

-BUS 421 Customer Relationships Management (3 credit hours).
-This course focuses on Customer Relationship Management (CRM), and covers strategic, organizational and marketing aspects of CRM.
+BUS 421 Customer Relationships Management (3 credit hours) This course focuses on Customer Relationship Management (CRM), and covers strategic, organizational and marketing aspects of CRM.
 Students will learn analytical CRM, operational CRM, and other CRM systems as well as how to implement and boost the marketing management of an organization in evolving business environments.
 Relationship marketing theory is also reviewed and presented as a managerial approach to initiate and build customer relationships in changing social contexts.

-BUS 422 Digital Marketing Strategy (3 credit hours).
-This course provides comprehensive, practical guidance on how organizations can optimize digital media and technology to meet marketing goals.
+BUS 422 Digital Marketing Strategy (3 credit hours) This course provides comprehensive, practical guidance on how organizations can optimize digital media and technology to meet marketing goals.
 This course connects marketing theory with practical business experience through case studies and interviews from cutting edge companies such as eBay and Facebook, assisting students in comprehending digital marketing in the real world, The students will learn best practice frameworks for developing a digital marketing strategy, and will also engage in practical aspects linked to effective digital marketing techniques, including search marketing, conversion optimization, and digital communications using social media.

-BUS 423 Integrated Marketing Communication (3 credit hours).
-The course provides an overview of the components and considerations involved in marketing communication strategy decisions.
+BUS 423 Integrated Marketing Communication (3 credit hours) The course provides an overview of the components and considerations involved in marketing communication strategy decisions.
 Students will focus on learning how to prepare for overseeing the creation of imaginative and effective communication plans.

-BUS 424 Social Media Strategy (3 credit hours).
-In this course, students will review the concept of social media and its effective management as an integral component of digital marketing.
-Social media, strategic framework of social media, choices of social options for target, message and idea, integrating social media across organizations, and social media action plans are reviewed.
+BUS 424 Social Media Strategy (3 credit hours) In this course, students will review the concept of social media and its management as an integral component of digital marketing.
+Social media, strategic framework of social media, choices of social options for target, message and idea, integrating social media across organizations.
+Additionally, students will learn structured ways to create integrated customer engagement and social media campaigns.